iota-community/Community-Governance/README.md

 https://github.com/iota-community/Community-Governance/tree/main/meetings

-Many community members have taken part in these online discussions and group calls, and important decisions have been taken on how to approach the first vote.
+Many community members have taken part in these online discussions and group calls, and important decisions have been made in approaching the first vote.

 <!-- THIS IS THE CURRENT STATE OF THE PROJECT COMMUNITY VOTE ON THE UNCLAIMED TREASURY TOKENS -->